Regional road network safety improvements

 While behavioural factors are a significant cause of road crashes, infrastructure deficiencies such as the curvature of roads are also a cause of accidents.
 Infrastructure can play an important role in mitigating the consequences of road accidents through features such as safety barriers and the appropriate placement of embankments, poles and other roadside objects.

 There is a risk that the growing road freight task may exacerbate these road safety issues as more heavy vehicles travel on roads in regional areas.

-The Infrastructure Priority List separately identifies the following High Priority initiatives that align with this program initiative:
+The Infrastructure Priority List separately identifies the following proposals that align with this program proposal:

-• Regional and rural WA road network safety improvements (see page 115).
+• Regional and rural WA road network safety improvements.

 There is also an opportunity to deliver road safety improvements alongside maintenance works on corridors, where it is efficient to do so.
-National road maintenance backlog is also recognised as a High Priority Initiative (see page 79).
+National road maintenance backlog is also recognised as an Early-Stage Proposal on the Infrastructure Priority List.